tinafletcher/tinafletcher.github.io/_posts/2021-7-9-Virtual-watch-parties.md

 Does this sound like a terrible idea?
 A few months ago, I would have said yes.

-But I've done this a number of times now with my current team at work, and here are some reasons I like it.
+But I've done this a number of times now with my current team at work, and here are some reasons why I've actually really liked it.

 ## Why watching videos as a team is a good idea in general